osamaalmughanni/Kumiko/Kumiko/docs.md

 https://github.com/osamaalmughanni/docs/assets/49910802/deeaad56-3074-4c62-b75f-c6eadb8677ac

 Enter your email to verify your identity.
 After logging in, check your email for a verification code.
-Remember to check your junk mail folder if you don't see the email.
+Remember to check your junk mail folder if you don't recieve the email.
 The code will expire after 10 minutes.
 Enter or paste the code to access your account.

 ## 3 Publish your first script

-### 3.1 Kumiko's root folder
+### 3.1 Understand Kumiko's folder hirachy

 By default, the recommended location for storing your Dynamo scripts is located at:
 ```
 %USERPROFILE%\Kumiko
 ```

+Dynamo scripts are organised inside folders.
+The folder name describes basically what the script does, while the .dyn file name isn't as relevant.

-This is an example on how you can organise your Dynamo scripts:
+This is an example on how you can organise your Dynamo scripts inside the root directory:

 ```
 - 📁 Extract Room Areas